 The AEDT Study database contains all information, or references to external source data (weather, terrain, ambient, and map layers), including input and configuration, intermediate data, and output results for the AEDT application.
-A schematic representation of the database (called entity relationship diagram) is available with the AEDT installation (Study_ERD.pdf).
+A schematic representation of the database (called entity relationship diagram) is available with the AEDT installation (Study\ERD.pdf).
 The diagram highlights the structures three main data areas (airport, fleet, and operations).
 Further, the diagram places the constellation of user settings, metric results constructs, and user-defined content such as equipment and airport configurations, and grouping and annualization of operations.

-^{II} For AEDT 3b, the officially supported version of Microsoft SQL Server is 2012.
+For AEDT 3c, the officially supported versions of Microsoft SQL Server are 2012 and 2017.
 Other versions of MS SQL Server may work with the software but have not been thoroughly tested.